BushmanLab/intSiteRetriever/README.md

-# Get integration sites from Database
+# Get integration sites from Database or from Rdata files

 For a given sample name gets integration site and matched random controls(MRCs).

 # Interface